Dust explosions (ATEX)

 Gas zone 0

-- An area in which an explosive gas atmosphere is present continuously or for long periods or frequently.
+- An area in which an explosive gas atmosphere is present continuously, for long periods, or frequently.

 Gas zone 1

-- An area in which an explosive gas atmosphere is likely to occur periodically or occasionally in normal operation.
+- An area in which an explosive gas atmosphere is likely to occur periodically or occasionally in regular operation.

 Gas zone 2

-- An area in which an explosive gas atmosphere is not likely to occur in normal operation, but if it does occur, it will exist for a short period only.
+- An area in which an explosive gas atmosphere is not likely to occur in regular operation, but if it does, it will only exist for a short period.

 Ignition sources